antrea-io/antrea/docs/antrea-network-policy.md

 ## Antrea ClusterNetworkPolicy

-Antrea ClusterNetworkPolicy (ACNP), one of the two Antrea-native Policy CRDs introduced, is a specification of how workloads within a cluster communicate with each other and other external endpoints.
+Antrea ClusterNetworkPolicy (ACNP), one of the two Antrea-native policy CRDs introduced, is a specification of how workloads within a cluster communicate with each other and other external endpoints.
 The ClusterNetworkPolicy is supposed to aid cluster admins to configure the security policy for the